Food Literacy

 Being food literate helps foster a healthy relationship with food and can contribute to health and wellness throughout one’s lifetime.

-Understanding food systems, food marketing, strategies for planning and preparing meals, and how our food choices impact our health and the environment prepares students with the skills and knowledge to make the best choices possible.
+Learning about food and understanding how food systems, food marketing, strategies for planning and preparing meals, and food choices impact our health and the environment prepare students with the skills and knowledge to make the best possible food decisions now and in the future.

 How can students (and adults) learn more about food literacy?